 After all, the image (right) appeared bearded, wearing a white robe and on her cellphone.
 It couldn’t be anyone else.

-After all, Jesus has nothing better to do than spend his days superimposed on a TV program.
+As we all know, Jesus has nothing better to do than spend his days superimposed on a TV program.
 Better late than never, since he was never portrayed in any manner during his lifetime.

 Paul, the propagandist of the early Christian faith, never described him.
 He did say Jesus was born of a woman in Galilee in the normal way and did nothing in his life until being chosen by God to be the messiah while dangling on the cross, but not a hint of height, hair color or anything else.
 Paul even described himself, but never once provided a detail about Jesus’ looks.
 No one else did either.